-In this paper, we analyzed whether σ -convergence and unconditional β -convergence occurred in institutional development levels within the euro area, the EU, and its aspirants.
+In this paper, we analyzed whether $\sigma$ -convergence and unconditional $\beta$ -convergence occurred in institutional development levels within the euro area, the EU, and its aspirants.
 The primary interest is on institutional convergence as catching-up in institutional development, which we can clearly confirm within the EU and its aspirants.
 However, euro-area countries converge only in product market and business regulation but not in their general institutional development level.
-Actually, there is evidence for β -divergence in rule of law within the first twelve euro-area members.
+Actually, there is evidence for $\beta$ -divergence in rule of law within the first twelve euro-area members.

 We also analyzed whether there has occurred a reduction in the variance of institutional development level within the country groups.
 The results for the euro area depend on the area of institutional development under examination.
-There is evidence for σ -divergence in the area of governance within the first twelve euro-area members but evidence for σ -convergence in the area of product market and business regulation.
+There is evidence for $\sigma$ -divergence in the area of governance within the first twelve euro-area members but evidence for $\sigma$ -convergence in the area of product market and business regulation.
 Within the EU, we found a reduction in cross-country variances for economic institutions.
-Only the widest country group, the EU Member States plus the accession, candidate, and potential candidate countries experienced σ -convergence in all aspects of institutional development.
+Only the widest country group, the EU Member States plus the accession, candidate, and potential candidate countries experienced $\sigma$ -convergence in all aspects of institutional development.

-Our analysis raises the awareness of potentially failed convergence or even divergence in institutional terms within the EU integration process.
+Our analysis raises the awareness of potentially failed convergence or even divergence in institutional terms within the advanced EU integration process.
 We alert that institutional convergence is not a matter of course, especially within the old EU Member States and the euro area.
-This assessment is the starting point for discussing political and economic consequences surrounding the sustainability of the Economic and Monetary Union.
+Some studies discuss reasons for diverging forces in the euro area within the broad institutional development (Fernández-Villaverde et al. 2013; Schönfelder 2016; Challe et al. 2018), where the introduction of the euro in conjunction with falling interest rates and massive capital inflows are regarded as the source for institutional deterioration.
+On the other hand, the structural-reforms literature confirms the euro to be a driver for reforms in the product-market and business regulation (Bean 1998, Duval and Elmeskov 2005, Alesina et al. 2011; Belke et al. 2007; Schönfelder 2018).
+This dichotomy is the starting point for discussing political and economic consequences surrounding the sustainability of the Economic and Monetary Union.